sky-cake/Ritual/README.md

 ## Getting Started

 Ritual will create schemas for you.
+But note, in the future, when you need database tools, check out https://github.com/sky-cake/asagi-tables.

 1. Create a file called `configs.py` using `rename_to_configs.py`, and configure it.
 1. Create a venv and install dependencies,